-- (b) other information that may be required by the provincial authority to enable the authority to determine whether or not the applicant meets the requirements of registration; - (c) the prescribed fee which shall be paid in the prescribed manner; - (d) proof that the applicant has published a notice in the Provincial Gazette and a registered newspaper widely circulated in the area in which the premises in respect of which the application is made, is situated, at least 21 days prior to submitting the application; and - (e) proof of service of the notice contemplated in paragraph (d) on the governing 35 body of every education institution or place of worship within a radius prescribed by the Member or the Executive Council from the premises in respect of which the application is made. - (3) A notice contemplated in subsection (2)(e) shall state- - (i) the applicant's intention to apply for registration within a month of the notice; 40 - (ii) the premises in respect of which the registration is sought; and - (iii) that any person may within 60 days of the notice lodge its objections in writing regarding the application to the provincial authority. - (4) For a continuous periodofatleast 21 days prior to submitting the application, an applicant shall affix a copy of the notice referred to in subsection (2)(d) to the premises or on a board affixed to a pole firmly planted in the ground at the premises in respect of which the application is made, in such a manner that the notice is clearly visible and legible to passers-by. - (5) Upon receipt of the application contemplated in subsection (2), the provincial authority shall in the prescribed manner enable the public to- - (a) have access to, inspect or obtain a copy of the application; and - (b) lodge objections to any application. - (6) Within 60 days after receiving an application which complies fully with subsection (3), the provincial authority shall consider the application and any further information provided by the applicant and register the applicant by entering the applicant's name in the register if it is satisfied that- - ('a) the applicant complies with the requirements for registration contemplated in subsection (4); and - (b) no objections have been received by the provincial authority. - (7) If, after considering an application for registration contemplated in subsection (1), the provincial authority is of the opinion that the application does not comply with the requirements for registration referred to in subsections (2), (3) and (4) or if an objection to the application has been received, the provincial authority shall notify the applicant in writing of the masons for its decision or shall provide the applicant with a copy of any objection received, and inform the applicant that he, she or it has 30 days from the date of service of the notice to comply with the requirements and respond to any objection.
+- (ii ) the physical address and the erf, street or farm number and a description of the premises from which the applicant intends to sell liquor, including a plan of the premises; and - (iii) the category in respect of which registration is being sought; - (b) other information that may be required by the provincial authority to enable the authority to determine whether or not the applicant meets the requirements of registration; - (c) the prescribed fee which shall be paid in the prescribed manner; - (d) proof that the applicant has given notice through a widely accessible means of communication in the area in which the premises in respect of which the application is made, is situated, at least 21 days prior to submitting the application; and - (e) proof of service of the notice contemplated in paragraph (d) on the governing body of every education institution or place of worship within a radius prescribed by the Member or the Executive Council from the premises in 15 respect of which the application is made. - (3) A notice contemplated in subsection (2)(e) shall state- - (i) the applicant's intention to apply for registration within a month of the notice; - (ii) the premises in respect of which the registration is sought; and - (iii) that any person may within 60 days of the notice lodge its objections in 20 writing regarding the application to the provincial authority. - (4) For a continuous periodofatleast 21 days prior to submitting the application, an applicant shall in the manner prescribed affix a copy of the notice referred to in subsection (2)(d) to the premises or on a board affixed to a pole firmly planted in the ground at the premises in respect of which the application is made, in such a manner that 25 the notice is clearly visible and legible to passers-by. - (5) Upon receipt of the application contemplated in subsection (2), the provincial authority shall in the prescribed manner enable the public to- - (a) have access to, inspect or obtain a copy of the application; and - (b) lodge objections to any application. - (6) Within 60 days after receiving an application which complies fully with subsection (3), the provincial authority shall consider the application and any further information provided by the applicant and register the applicant by entering the applicant's name in the register if it is satisfied that- - (a) the applicant complies with the requirements for registration contemplated in subsection (4); and